Park Tae-min

-Park Tae-min (박태민; born January 21, 1986) is a South Korean football player who currently plays for and captains Seongnam FC as primarily a left-back, although he is right-footed and can play right-back.
+Park Tae-min (박태민; born January 21, 1986) is a South Korean football player who currently plays for and captains Seongnam FC.
+Although Tae-min primarily plays as a left-back, he is right-footed and is also capable of playing right-back.

 Club career

 Park was a draft pick for the Suwon Bluewings for the 2007 K-League season.
 Largely a bit player for Suwon, Park switched to Busan I'Park for 2011, and consequently has established himself as a regular starter for his new club.
 On 5 January 2012, he left Busan for Incheon United.